 Embracing these values is more important than perfectly adopting any of the practices.

-In Customer Agility, a self-organising team develops working software in a two-week iteration called a sprint.
+In Scrum, a self-organising team develops working software in a two-week iteration called a sprint.

-The Product Owner provides the vision for the CRM system, decides on the release dates, describes and prioritises the requirements, and accepts completed work as done.
+The product owner provides the vision for the CRM system, decides on the release dates, describes and prioritises the requirements, and accepts completed work as done.
 The team agrees on the definition of done as the project starts.
-The CRM team is a cross-functional, self-organizing group of up to nine members.
+The development team is a cross-functional, self-organizing group of up to nine members.
 Working on the highest priority items, the CRM team analyses, designs, develops and tests some items in each sprint.
-An Agile Coach guides the team and removes any impediments they encounter.
+A scrum master guides the team and removes any impediments they encounter.

 We run a release planning workshop at the start of each release to determine the major goals for the release.
 The story mapping practice provides a shared understanding of the desired business outcomes, user roles, epics and releases.

 At the start of each sprint is the sprint planning workshop to discuss and commit to the items for the current sprint.